ivesen/lazy-config/README.md

 # lazy-config
 lazy config file-api written in c

+# Philosophy

+lazy-config is lazy both in usage and in reading, meaning it will be easy to use and will read on-the-go only what is necessary.

 # Plan
 - [ ] implement generic code that can parse most config files
 - [ ] implement rudamentary ini support